 Replacing the affected lens with an artificial one may not only restore vision, but also correct any refractive errors (such as myopia).
 As a result, some patients may no longer require glasses after the procedure (ACSQHC 2017).

 The risk of cataracts may be reduced by:

 (Vision 2020 Australia 2018)

-The Australia Commission on Safety and Quality in Health Care is currently in the process of finalising a new Cataract Clinical Care Standard.
-This standard aims to guide the assessment and care of patients over the age of 18 with cataracts in all healthcare settings (ACSQHC 2019a).
+In 2021, the Australia Commission on Safety and Quality in Health Care released the Cataract Clinical Care Standard.
+This standard aims to guide the assessment and care of patients over the age of 18 with cataracts in all healthcare settings (ACSQHC 2021a).

 |Quality Statement 1: Primary care assessment and referral||Patients with suspected cataracts undergo an initial assessment for: